department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 **And at least one of these must also be true.
 You:**
  - Came in contact with Agent Orange while serving in the military, **or**
- - Served in or near the Korean Demilitarized Zone for any length of time between September 1, 1967, and August 31, 1971, **or
+ - Served in or near the Korean Demilitarized Zone for any length of time between September 1, 1967, and August 31, 1971, **or**
  - Served in the Republic of Vietnam for any length of time between January 9, 1962, and May 7, 1975.
-This may include serving aboard a vessel on the inland waterways, or  on a vessel operating not more than 12-nautical miles seaward from the demarcation line of the waters of Vietnam and Cambodia (as detailed in Public Law 116-23, the Blue Water Navy Vietnam Veterans Act of 2019).<br>
+This may include serving aboard a vessel on the inland waterways, or  on a vessel operating not more than 12 nautical miles seaward from the demarcation line of the waters of Vietnam and Cambodia (as detailed in Public Law 116-23, the Blue Water Navy Vietnam Veterans Act of 2019).<br>

 [Review the list of illnesses believed to be caused by Agent Orange](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/) <br>
 [Learn what kinds of service may have put you in contact with Agent Orange](#kinds-of-service)